Allied-Med

 In-home assessment

-Is done by Occupational therapists, chiropractors and kinesthiologists, registered nurses.
+Is done by occupational therapists, chiropractors and kinesthiologists, registered nurses.
 These assessments evaluate personal care, housekeeping, caregiver and non-earner benefit issues in the home settting.

 Assessors:

-Jaime Debora
+Jamie Debora

-Is an objective evaluation of a person's physical capacity in both the workplace and home setting.
+FAE assessement is an objective evaluation of a person's physical capacity in both the workplace and home setting.
 It is best done with detailed information being available to the assessor such as workplace physical demands analysis or a home-site assessment.

 Assessors: